phung-phu/final_project/README.md

 #### Intended Audience
 Our primary target audience is music listeners who are curious about how popular music varies in different locations and what characteristics popular songs tend to have.
 In particular, we hope to find an audience in people who are passionate about listening to music and open to exploring new songs.

 #### Specific Questions
-What makes music popular?
+Our data will provide answers to the following questions:
+- What aspects of music makes it popular/What are some characteristics of popular music?
-What music is popular in different countries?
+- What music is popular in different countries/locations?
-How can related songs be found or generated?
+- How can related songs be found or generated?

 ## Technical Description